 The Pacific Fishery Management Council (PFMC) shall have a member seat in the RPB to provide a formal mechanism to incorporate fishery-related issues into the RPB and regional marine planning dialog.
-Including fishery considerations into marine planning is appropriate in light of the PFMC's unique statutory responsibilities under the Magnuson-Stevens Fishery Conservation and Management Act.
+The PFMC will identify a primary and alternate representative to fill its member seat.
+Including the PFMC as an RPB member is appropriate in light of the PFMC's unique statutory responsibilities under the Magnuson-Stevens Fishery Conservation and Management Act.
+However, the RPB and any corresponding planning products will not directly affect or modify existing fishery management processes or functions carried out by the PFMC.
 The PFMC member will have specific knowledge of fishery marine resources and management in West Coast ocean and coastal areas.
-The PFMC RPB member shall serve solely as a representative of the PFMC and not have concurrent RPB membership representing another government entity.
+The PFMC RPB member shall serve solely as a representative of the PFMC and not concurrently represent another government entity.